zhangwentao/notebook/git.md

 about version control
 =====================

-version control is a system that records changes to a file(any type of file) or a set of filesover time so that you can recall specific versions later.
+version control is a system that records changes to a file(any type of file) or a set of files over time so that you can recall specific versions later.

 ## types